reg-support/reg-dev-guide/presenter_fields/README.md

 # Custom Presenter Fields

-- Adding Custom Presenter fields starts in the Admin section of your theme.
+- Adding Custom Presenter Fields starts in the Admin section of your theme.
 - Click on the Admin button > Account Settings > Presenter Fields

 ![Admin](img/admin_sm.png)